 Progressive Muscle Relaxation Audio

+To prepare, sit down and make yourself comfortable.
 Please note that if you have injuries. such as back pain, or a knee injury, you should avoid tensing muscles that might affect that injury.

-To begin, close your eyes and take a deep breath into your belly… then exhale with a sigh… Again, take a deep breath, and imagine clean air going down your throat and filling your lungs… and then exhale with a sigh.
+To begin, close your eyes and take a deep breath into your stomach… then exhale with a sigh… Again, take a deep breath, and imagine clean air going down your throat and filling your lungs… and then exhale with a sigh.
 Take another deep breath, and as you release it, think the word “relax” silently to yourself.
 Allow your breath to be smooth and rhythmic, inhaling and exhaling at a pace that is comfortable for you.
 As you continue to breathe, continue to say the word “relax” to yourself, slowly and calmly, each time you breathe out.
 As you do this, imagine that the tension throughout your body begins to melt away.

 To begin, clench both your fists and bend your elbows, drawing your forearms and hands up toward your shoulder, tightening your biceps to do so.
 Hold the muscles in your hands and arms tight, and notice the sensations of pulling, discomfort, and tightness.
-Hold the tension while you take a deep breath into your belly….
+Hold the tension while you take a deep breath into your stomach….
 And then slowly exhale as you release the muscles of your hands and arms.
 Let your hands and fingers relax completely, and let your arms become limp at your side or in your lap.
 Feel the sensation of relaxation as the tension drains away from your arms and hands, and allow the muscles to become looser and looser.
 You may notice that they feel heavier, and warmer.
 Breathing slowly in and out, thinking the word “relax” each time you breathe out.

 Now bring your attention to your face, and tighten your forehead, the muscles around your eyes, and your jaw by squeezing your eyes tight, clenching your jaw, and wrinkling your forehead and nose.
-Feel the wrinkling and pulling sensations across your forehead and the top of your head, feel the tightness around your eyes and cheeks, and the tension in your jaw…hold that tension and take a deep breath into your belly… And then slowly exhale as let your face relax completely.
+Feel the wrinkling and pulling sensations across your forehead and the top of your head, feel the tightness around your eyes and cheeks, and the tension in your jaw…hold that tension and take a deep breath into your stomach… And then slowly exhale as let your face relax completely.
 Feel the muscles in your forehead becoming smooth and limp, the muscles of your cheeks and eyes softening, and your jaw relaxing.
 Let your lips part slightly and let your jaw hang loose.
 Notice the tension melting away, feel your muscles becoming softer, more relaxed, and feel the warmth and lightness that replaces the tension that was there before.
 Continue to breathe slowly and gently, thinking the word “relax” each time you exhale.

 Tighten your shoulders by raising them up as if you were going to touch them to your ears.
 Tensing without straining, feel the tension in your shoulders radiating down into your back and up into your neck and the top of your back.
-Hold that, notice those sensations and take a deep breath into your belly… And then slowly exhale as you relax your shoulders.
+Hold that, notice those sensations and take a deep breath into your stomach… And then slowly exhale as you relax your shoulders.
 Let your shoulders droop down and let your neck relax completely, feeling very relaxed.
 Notice the contrast between the tightness you felt, and the relaxation you feel now.
 Let your head relax as if there is nothing holding it except the support behind it.
 Feel the sense of relaxation around your neck and shoulders as you let the tension drain away, continuing to breathe slowly and deeply.